Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 - Reduce feeding of fish to as little as once every other day

-- Replace light bulbs if older than 6 months (their light spectrum changes as they age) and often favors algae growth as they age.
+- Replace light bulbs if older than six months (their light spectrum changes as they age) and often favors algae growth as they age.

 - Remove phosphates